 Mixed Reality in Education: boosting students’ learning experience

 What if students could learn History by visiting stunning ancient ruins in Greece or significant war sites in Vietnam, together with their teacher, without leaving the classroom?
-With Mixed Reality (MR) this is possible, providing an immersive and more effective learning experience to children and young students.
+With Mixed Reality in Education this is possible, providing an immersive and more effective learning experience to children and young students.
 Let’s see how.

 Learning by doing: MR can simplify the teaching of any subject

-Thanks to this Mixed Reality, students can touch and manipulate objects generating a greater understanding of them, and it this doesn’t stop here.
-Students can also interact with data sets, complex formulae and abstract concepts which could be more difficult to understand through teacher’s verbal instructions.
+Thanks to this Mixed Reality, students can touch and manipulate objects generating a greater understanding of them, and it doesn’t stop here.
+Students can also interact with data sets, complex formulae and abstract concepts which could be more difficult to understand through teachers’ verbal instructions.
 For many students, in fact, learning by doing is easier than learning by listening.

 This second kind of Mixed Reality provides a more engaging, fun and effective learning experience than the first one and, it goes without saying, than all the other traditional educational methods.
 And this is true for any subject: